Kalpana Saroj

+Kalpana Saroj (born 1961) is an Indian business woman, entrepreneur, and a TEDx speaker.
+She serves as the chairperson of Kamani Tubes in Mumbai, India, a manufacturer of copper and copper alloy products.
+Born into poverty as a member of the Dalit community, she is noted for becoming a successful entrepreneur who bought the distressed assets of Kamani Tubes Company and steered it to profitability.
+She was awarded the Padma Shri, India's fourth highest civilian honor, in 2013 in the field of trade and industry.

 Early life

 Saroj was born in 1961 in Roperkheda village in, Akola, Maharashtra, India, to a Marathi Buddhist family, the eldest of three daughters and two sons.
 Saroj's father served as a police constable at Repatkhed village in Akola.
 Kalpana Saroj was married at the age of 12 and lived in a slum in Mumbai with her husband's family.
 After suffering physical abuse at the hands of her husband's family members, she was rescued by her father, left her husband and returned to her village to live with her parents.
 She attempted suicide after being ostracized by the villagers.
 At the age of 16, she moved back to Mumbai to live with her uncle.
-She started working in a garment factory to support her family.
+She started working in a garment factory to support her family, reportedly earning less than a dollar a month.
 Using government loans for scheduled caste people, she successfully started a tailoring business and then a furniture store.

 Entrepreneurial ventures

 Kalpana Saroj started KS Film Production and produced her first movie which was dubbed in English, Telugu and Hindi.
 Khairalnji Movie is produced by Deelip Mhaske, Jyoti Reddy and Mannan Gore under Kalpana Saroj's banner.

 She built up a successful real estate business and came to be known for her contacts and entrepreneurial skills.
 She was on the board of Kamani Tubes when it went into liquidation in 2001, and after taking over the company, she restructured it and brought it back to profit.

 According to her own estimates, she has personal assets worth $112 million.